EndNote is a bibliographic citation manager; or reference management software.

 - If you are doing research and handling lots of references, you should be using Endnote!

 - Endnote is a computer program and it does take time to learn and gain proficiency so you should do some training before using it.
-(Personal support is provided to staff, honours and postgrads only).

 - It is most likely to be useful to researchers writing a thesis or preparing publication with substantial numbers of references.